Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/creating-an-addon.md

     </None>
 ```

-Then, you'll need to add some code for actually loading your planets and systems into your mod.
+Then you'll need to add some code for actually loading your planets and systems into your mod.

 1. Download [INewHorizons.cs](https://github.com/Outer-Wilds-New-Horizons/new-horizons/blob/main/NewHorizons/INewHorizons.cs) and save it into your mod project somewhere.
 2. Open your main mod file (ModName.cs) and add `public INewHorizons NewHorizons;` to your field definitions.